 See some common phrases in these languages at the bottom of the page.

-Genuine hostility to Spanish speakers is rare in regions with co-official languages, and even rarer when it is a tourist who is genuinely trying to speak the language, but mild animosity is not unheard of.
-It is often said that a Basque or Catalan would rather you spoke English to them than Spanish.
-If you meet such a hostile person, you have to ask yourself if you really want to be speaking to them at all—and remember that they're not representative of every single member of the local community.
+Genuine hostility to Spanish speakers is rare in regions with co-official languages, and even rarer when said Spanish speaker is a tourist who is genuinely making an effort to speak the national language.
+That being said, mild animosity is not unheard of.
+It is often said that some Basques or Catalans would rather you spoke English to them than Spanish.
+If you meet such a hostile person, ask yourself if you really want to be speaking to them at all—and remember that they're not representative of every single member of the local community.

-Smaller Languages in Spain
+Other Languages Spoken in Spain

-Aranese (a dialect of Gascon, itself a variant of Occitan) is an official language in the tiny Val d'Aran, in north-west Catalonia, though it is not recognized in the rest of Catalonia.
+Aranese (a dialect of Gascon, itself a variant of Occitan) is an official language in the tiny Val d'Aran, in northwest Catalonia, though it is not recognized in the rest of Catalonia.

 Valencian is recognized as a dialect of Catalan by most authorities, though in Valencia it is seen as a separate language.
 This means that there are four, five or six official languages in Spain, depending on your stance on Valencian and whether you want to include Aranese.

 In addition to these official languages, there are a number of unofficial languages in Spain.
-Asturian and its Leonese variant are understood to an extent in the Asturias and Leon regions respectively, but they are generally considered to be dead languages.
+Asturian and its Leonese variant are understood to an extent in the Asturias and León regions respectively, but they are generally considered to be dead languages.
 Aragonese is spoken around the Aragon river and the province of Huesca in Aragon.

-In Extremadura, a region to the south-west of Madrid, you will also find Extremaduran (considered by some to be a dialect of Spanish) and Fala, a variant of Portuguese.
+In Extremadura, a region to the southwest of Madrid, you will also find Extremaduran (considered by some to be a dialect of Spanish) and Fala, a variant of Portuguese.

 |Common Phrases in Popular Spanish Languages|